-Kate Hiseman is the founder and CEO of the Sustainable Land Trust, which she set up in 2013 after 25 years of teaching about sustainable land management; planning strategies for local authorities to develop it sustainably; and working in disadvantaged communities where its benefits were being used to support community development.
+Kate Hiseman is the founder and CEO of the Sustainable Land Trust, which she set up in 2014 after 25 years teaching sustainable land management and influencing spatial plans and development, as well as working to build the abilities of communities to create their own sustainable futures.

 Our ethos is that for any project or activity we will try to maximise biodiversity and improve ecosystems, whilst at the same time providing as many social benefits as possible.

 Have you ever considered that every aspect of your daily life is made possible because of the services that our ecosystems provide?

 The Sustainable Land Trust aims to bring people closer to their natural environment and to value the services that nature provides to support society.
 Kate and her team are based on the Burrough Court Estate; a 1,200 acre farming estate near Melton Mowbray in Leicestershire.
 The estate has two farms, and over 300 acres of habitats.

 The Trust works in partnership with the land owners, universities, NGO’s, and others to demonstrate the benefits that biodiverse landscapes and natural spaces can provide to people.

 We use our skills as experienced educators, sustainability experts, and community development professionals to identify innovative and exciting ways to improve biodiversity and sustainably get the most social and economic benefits from nature.
 We work mainly across rural landscapes to improve the lives of disadvantaged and vulnerable people and communities.

 We work in several ways to bring people and nature together:

 We use the landscape around us at our base on the Burrough Court Farm Estate, near Melton Mowbray, and its resources, to support and improve the lives of the vulnerable or disadvantaged.
 This is through supported internships, accredited training, and work experience.